imjasonh/tros/README.md

     tros.Sort(things, "Weight")
     fmt.Println(things)

+    // Sort in reverse order too!
+    fmt.Println("Sorted by name (reversed!)")
+    tros.Sort(things, "-Name")
+    fmt.Println(things)

     // ...and so on
 }
 ```

-With `tros`, you can sort slices of structs by the values of arbitrary fields described at runtime, leaving out lots of boring boilerplate.
+With `tros`, you can easily sort slices of structs by the values of arbitrary fields described at runtime, leaving out lots of boring boilerplate.

 Custom Sorting
 -----